 In most cases, Tennessee applies a statute of limitations deadline of only one year after the accident.
 This is one of the earliest deadlines in the country, which is why you need to move quickly after an accident to secure legal representation.

 Wrongful Death Claims

-A personal injury claim does is not extinguished if the victim dies from his injuries.
-Instead, the personal injury claim in favor of the victim becomes a wrongful death claim in favor of surviving relatives.
+An injury claim does is not extinguished if the victim dies from his injuries.
+Instead, the injury claim in favor of the victim becomes a wrongful death claim in favor of surviving relatives.
 According to the Tennessee statute of limitations, such a claim must be filed within one year of the victim’s date of death.